 OCS-01 successfully completed a Phase 2 trial in Inflammation and Pain following cataract surgery (SKYGGN trial) with 153 patients providing the first proof-of-concept of a once daily topical steroid.
 A long-acting topical solution, such as OCS-01, has the potential of reducing the burden of administration given that patients undergoing cataract surgery are usually on several medications daily.

 OCS-01 also successfully completed another Phase 2 trial in DME.
 Following the completion of both Phase 2 trials, an End of Phase 2 meeting was conducted with FDA and the product candidate is now moving into phase III in both indications.

-OCS-01 has been developed from Oculis’ solubilizing nanoparticle (SNP) technology, a proprietary platform that enables the formulation of drugs as non-invasive topical treatments, a longer residence time on the eye surface and enhances their bioavailability in the relevant eye tissues.
+OCS-01 has been developed using the OPTIREACH solubilizing technology, a proprietary platform that enables the formulation of drugs as non-invasive topical treatments, a longer residence time on the eye surface and enhances their bioavailability in the relevant eye tissues.